1drturtle/Avrae-Aliases/README.md

 # Contributing

 If you would like to contribute to my aliases, either contact me on discord (Dr Turtle#1771) or open a PR using the template in this repository.
 If you find an issue/bug with an alias (Not one in the "Personal" folder), go ahead and open an issue.
+Thanks!